Call for Free consultation

 • Asset transfers

 Continue reading to learn about the lookback period for Florida bankruptcy cases.
+Actual intent to hinder, delay, or defraud creditors is a critical factor for trustees when recovering assets transferred prior to a bankruptcy petition.

 Avoid Lookback Period Mistakes in Florida Bankruptcy